solidml/.github/profile/README.md

 Getting Started

-Developers can begin by exploring the repositories provided on GitHub and reviewing the documentation for integrating machine learning models with Solidity contracts.
+Developers can begin by exploring the repositories provided on GitHub and reviewing the documentation for integrating machine learning models with Solidity contracts.<br />
+or by interacting with <a href="https://chatgpt.com/g/g-u4IfR8OVL-smairt">S.M.A.I.R.T</a> the GPT4 SMART solidity agent

 With its emphasis on machine learning integration, SolidML aims to redefine the capabilities of blockchain applications, providing developers with an enriched framework for creating next-generation Web3 projects.